|

 efforts and presently all new tables and chairs and kitchen equipment

 are the latest items.
+God bless the

 members of the Silver Creek Fire Department, both men and women and let